oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

 3. Create Project

-    Click Create Project to create a new project.
+    Click "Create Project" to create a new project.
         ![](./images/create-project-1.png " ")
 <!-- Select the Project named 'oci-Speech-livelabs' -->

 4. Enter Project Details

-    Enter name and click Create Button.
+    Enter a name for the project and click the "Create" button.
         ![](./images/create-project-2.png " ")
 <!-- Select the Notebook named 'Livelabs Notebook' -->